deache/nintendo-switch/README.md

 ## Deployment

-Project was deployed using firebase, url site `https://nintendo-switch-d4158.web.app`
+Project was deployed using firebase, [Site deployed](https://nintendo-switch-d4158.web.app/games)

 To deploy a new version just need to run next script `npm run deploy`